OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/rsharpe.md

 ---
 title: rsharpe
-description: The page provides comprehensive instructions on how to use the 'rsharpe' function, which is a tool for comparing a portfolio against a benchmark.
+description: "The page provides comprehensive instructions on how to use the 'rsharpe'" function, which is a tool for comparing a portfolio against a benchmark.
 The function allows for customization based on the desired period and risk free rate.
 keywords: